PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ### Control what files can be added

 It is recommended to use a `.gitignore` file to list all the files you never want to push (like binaries, or your local IDE configs).
-> You can even have [generated ones based on the language you're developing in](https://github.com/github/gitignore) :rocket:
+> You can even have [generated ones based on the language you're developing in](https://github.com/github/gitignore) 🚀

 ### Check what's been modified